CameronCSS/CameronCSS/README.md

 # Hi there! 👋

-I'm Cameron, a data analyst from Utah. <br>
+I'm Cameron, a Data Analyst from Utah. <br>
 I transitioned to Data in late 2022 and have been mastering my skills in SQL, Excel, Power BI, Tableau, Python, and R.

 <br>